 Talk to your doctor about any medications you are taking.
 Find out if you need to fast or stop any particular foods or supplements.
 These may affect your results.
 Ask:

+You and your healthcare provider can now access your results whenever and wherever needed.
 Get further trustworthy health information and advice from healthdirect.